jquery-ui-rails/jquery-ui-rails/README.md

 //= require jquery-ui/sortable
 ```

-For `jquery-ui/resizable` and `jquery-ui/selectable`, remember to `require`
+For all but `jquery-ui/droppable`, remember to `require` their matching CSS
-their matching CSS files in your application.css as well.
+files in your application.css as well.

 ### Widgets